7 Washer & Dryer Pedestal Alternatives You Probably Already Have

 Well, we had the same dilemma and started looking for washer and dryer pedestal alternatives.
 Here’s what we found.
 And they are cost saving, too, which was a restriction on our side at the time.

 This is an easy washer pedestal alternative.
 Spare or old coffee tables are a great substitute because they often have a second shelf with storage space.
-It is great to keep all the loose items like your substitute for laundry detergent and dryer sheets in one place close to the washer and the dryer.
+It is great to keep all the loose items like your substitute for laundry detergent, dryer sheets, and dryer sheet alternatives in one place close to the washer and the dryer.

 It's also a great way to use a coffee table that you are not putting to good use.
 The problem of extra furniture gets solved and you didn't even have to go pedestal shopping.